cryptosteer/TicketsSystem/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Those steps are done in ubuntu 14.04, you have to adapt it to your OS.
+This steps were done in ubuntu 14.04, you have to adapt it to your OS.

 ### Prerequisites

-python3.x
+* python3.x
-python-pip
+* python-pip
-virtualenv
+* virtualenv

 ### Installing

-Creating new enviroment
+Creating new enviroment.

 ```
 virtualenv ~/env/tickets
 ```

-Installing packages
+Installing packages from project root folder /TicketSystem.

 ```
 source ~/env/tickets/bin/activate